Daily Current Affairs Quiz

 📝 Concept Note

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-India implemented only the first; the other two remain unimplemented or apply to the UK only.
-Exam tip: The Prashant Bhushan case (2020) is the most tested recent contempt case.
+| 📌 Exam Tip | The Prashant Bhushan case (2020) is the most tested recent contempt case.
 He posted tweets criticising the CJI and the role of the last four CJIs — the SC found him guilty of criminal contempt but imposed a symbolic fine of Re.
-1 (with alternative punishment of three months imprisonment and three-year practice debarment for non-payment).
+1 (with alternative punishment of three months imprisonment and three-year practice debarment** for non-payment).
+The SC rejected his truth defence, holding it was not "bona fide." ** |

-The SC rejected his truth defence, holding it was not “bona fide.”
-Interview angle: The 2006 Amendment allows truth as a defence but requires the contemnor to prove bona fide intent to the very court whose authority was allegedly scandalised — is this structurally fair?
-Should India follow the UK in abolishing the scandalising offence entirely, as the Law Commission 274th Report (2018) recommended?
+| 🎤 Interview | The 2006 Amendment allows truth as a defence but requires the contemnor to prove bona fide intent to the very court whose authority was allegedly scandalised — is this structurally fair?
+Should India follow the UK in abolishing the scandalising offence entirely, as the Law Commission 274th Report (2018)** recommended? |

 Question 16 of 30